< Go to Infant Car Seats

-Pros: Easy LATCH installation, better crash test results
+Pros: Easy LATCH installation, better crash test results, price

 Cons: Coarse fabric, heavier, hard to install with a belt

 The Chicco KeyFit 30 is a popular car seat for infants that has received accolades from parents and institutions alike.
-After extensive testing and side-by-side comparisons with the 14 other seats in this review, we think it is worthy of a song or two and gave it one of our Editors' Choice awards for offering an impressive option for parents that comes in $100 less than our other Editors' Choice award winner.
-This seat has an easy to use LATCH system, and earned better crash test results than much of the competition.
-While it isn't the best thing going with a 3rd place rank, it is the best thing going for the price and we think parents will be happy with this seat.
+After extensive testing and side-by-side comparisons with the other products in this review, we think it is worthy and gave it one of our Editors' Choice awards for offering an impressive option for parents that comes in with a lower price than the other high ranking choices.
+This seat has an easy to use LATCH system and earned better crash test results than much of the competition.
+While it isn't the best option for every family and is on the heavy side for city goers, it is the best thing going for the price and a seat we regularly recommend to friends.

-We evaluated the Chicco's performance in detail on seven key rating metrics, scoring it side by side against 15 top competing seats.
-A comparison of overall scores is provided in the chart below (Chicco is shown in blue).
+We evaluated the Chicco's performance in detail on seven key rating metrics, scoring it side-by-side against the top competing seats.
+A comparison of overall scores is shown in the chart below (the Chicco in blue).